MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/cues-action-tiles.md

     ```

 ## Creating Action Cues

+## Action tiles
+Action tiles promote an action or operation to the user on the Role Center.
+Action tiles act as links that perform a task or operation, like opening another page, starting a video, targeting an another resource or URL, or running code.
+They will arrange on the workspace just like that use the normal layout.

-Similar to field-based Cues, Action Cues can be grouped together, under a common caption, by using the **CueGroup** subtype control.
+Similar to Cues, Action tile can be grouped together, under a common caption, by using the **CueGroup** subtype control.
 The difference is that instead adding field controls under the **CueGroup** subtype control, you create Action Cues by adding actions to the control **CueGroup** subtype control.

-1. Develop or locate the functionality that you want to Action Cue to perform.
+1. Develop or locate the functionality that you want to Action tile to perform.

-  For example, create the page object that you want the Action Cue to open, add C/AL code that you want the Action to run, find the URL to the video.
+  For example, create the page object that you want the Action tile to open, add AL code that you want the Action tile to run, find the URL to the video.

 2. Open the page on which you want to display the Action Cues.

    For example, this could be the page that you created in the previous task.

 3. In the location where you want the Action Cue group, add a control that has the Type **Group** and the Subtype **CueGroup**.
 4. In the **View** menu, select **Control Actions**.
 5. Add a control that has the **Type** set to **Action**.